-6. THAT the Council notes there is no requirement at this time for a consent review to be pursued or grounds to exercise the review options.
+4. THAT the Council notes there is no requirement at this time for a consent review to be pursued or grounds to exercise the review options.

-There was no review of any DWI consent held by the Company during the 2012-2013 period.
+There was no review of any DWI consent held by the Company during the 2013-2014 period as it was deemed that the conditions of each consent were adequate to deal with the potential adverse effects of the activity.

-4.4 Alterations to the monitoring programme for 2013-2014
+3.4 Alterations to the monitoring programme for 2014-2015

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the

-Resource Management Act, the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-It is proposed that the range of monitoring carried out in the 2012-2013 period be continued in the 2013-2014 period.
-As discussed previously, groundwater sampling in the vicinity of the Kowhai-A and Kaimiro-O wellsites will be carried out once suitable monitoring wells are installed at these sites during the forthcoming monitoring period.
-Groundwater samples will then be obtained on a biannual basis.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the RMA in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.
+It is proposed that the range of monitoring carried out in the 2013-2014 period be continued in the 2014-2015 period.
+Biannual sampling will be continued at all sites, including the newly installed groundwater monitoring well (GND2456) in the vicinity of the Kaimiro-J wellsite.